Tony DeFrancesco: Return to the minors

 He was the manager of the Triple-A Fresno Grizzlies from 2015 to 2017.
 During his first season, he led the Central Valley team to become the Triple-A champions.
 It was the team's first time winning the Triple-A championship in 18 seasons.
 Tony DeFrancesco then won Baseball America Minor League Manager of the Year Award.

 DeFrancesco was named manager of the AAA Las Vegas 51s of the New York Mets organization for the 2018 season.
 He stayed as the Mets moved their AAA team to upstate New York, remaining manager of the 2019 Syracuse Mets in their inaugural season.
 He led Syracuse to a 75—66 record, their first winning record since 2014, but did not make the playoffs after losing the division tie-breaker game to the Scranton/Wilkes-Barre RailRiders.

 He was interviewed as a possible candidate to become the next Mets manager in their search during the 2019 offseason.
 The job ultimately went to Carlos Beltrán.

 New York Mets

 On December 8, 2019, DeFrancesco was named the first base coach for the New York Mets.
 After the 2020 season, he was replaced by Tony Tarasco at first base while being reassigned within the organization.

+Dorados de Chihuahua

+On September 3, 2026, DeFrancesco was named manager for the Dorados de Chihuahua of the Mexican League for the upcoming 2027 season.